junxit/us-congress-bills-115/metadata.md

 - 2018-05-24 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2018-05-24 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2018-05-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 436.
+- 2018-07-16 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S4967-4968; text: CR S4968)
+- 2018-07-16 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S4967-4968; text: CR S4968)